berthubert/simplomon/README.md

  * Making sure that any more advanced use of simplomon "grows on you", and does not get in the way of rapidly getting the first benefits
  * Adding new native tests to the code should remain as simple as possible, so we can make sure we have a useful check for your service out of the box, without having to resort to scripting/custom code.

 As an example, more generic monitoring/logging solutions [can also monitor DNS records](https://utcc.utoronto.ca/~cks/space/blog/sysadmin/PrometheusAutomatingDNSChecks) through regular expressions that have to be just so.
-In simplomon, we'd rather have a test that out of the box checks common things erally well.
+In simplomon, we'd rather have a test that out of the box checks common things really well.
 In other words, we want to break out custom and dynamic rules only for very rare or niche tests.

 ## Sample configuration (without Docker)
 Note that the configuration below is completely functional, you need nothing